 - Resume the messaging instance.

 - Send the message to the send port.
-The send port delivers the message to the destination, even if the send port is not in a Started state.
+The send port delivers the message to the destination even if it is not in a Started state.

 - Note that when you suspend a scheduled instance and then resume it, the instance goes into a dehydrated state.